GavinHannerC/SCMP401/Notebook.md

 #### Advisor: Jim Skon

 ## Overall Goals:
-1. Digitize the output of the HPLC instrument in the Chemistry Department
+1. Digitize the output of the HPLC instrument in the Chemistry Department :pencil: --> :tv:
 2. Standardize and analyze the digital output of the instrument
 3. Design a user-interface for instrument users to utilize the data